 As one of the newest trends, hyper-local sourcing is taking the food service industry by storm.
 Local food restaurants are taking the idea of buying nearby, sustainably-sourced foods to the next level by growing produce right in their own backyards.
-If you're interested in hyper-local sourcing, read below to learn more about opening or transitioning into a hyper-local restaurant and saving money by growing your own food, this post is a great place to start.
+If you’re interested in hyper-local sourcing, read below to learn more about opening or transitioning your business into a hyper-local restaurant.

 The concept of hyper-local food sourcing grows from the desire for vertical integration, which is achieved when a business controls the raw material, production, and sale of a product from start to finish.